 Does something about ‘Josh’ or ‘Selina’s’ story resonate with you?

 You are not alone; there are many people around you, who feel similarly.
-This blog post explores Childhood Emotional Neglect (CEN), a concept that describes when something very important fails to happen in childhood – and how it affects adult well-being.
+Here I have explored Childhood Emotional Neglect (CEN), a concept that describes when something very important fails to happen in childhood – and how it affects adult wellbeing.

 An invaluable resource for you to consider!